 When outsourcing mobile app development, many enterprises jump in too fast and are left dissatisfied with the final product.
 Here are five oversights to keep in mind when you’re searching for a development partner.

 If you decide to outsource a development firm, proper research is crucial for delivering a successful product.
 If you base your decision off of a great initial call with a potential partner, you haven’t done all of your homework.
-It’s vitally important to compare teams, pricing, strategy, and find a development firm who understands your vision, can add technical expertise, and build a product that achieves your business goals.
+It’s vitally important to compare teams, pricing, strategy, and find a development firm that understands your vision, can add technical expertise, and build a product that achieves your business goals.

 When it comes to evaluating potential development partners, it’s essential to look at the company’s portfolio.
 Look for relevant case studies and verified reviews from credible sources.
 Also, ask for examples of a potential partner’s previous work and see if the company’s past clients are satisfied with the final product.
 A great way to find out if a development firm is a good fit for your business is to see if their previous projects meet the expectations of the clients they’ve worked with previously.